This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- To make a low carb Tuscan Chicken, leave out the flour coating.
-Just coat the chicken strips with shredded Parmesan, salt, and pepper.
+- Low-Carb Option: Skip the flour and coat the chicken with shredded Parmesan, salt, and pepper instead.

 Frequently Asked Questions